631: Chasten the Dragon Edition

 Yeah, and they added, and no, those three different species of bacteria don't count as a holy trinity.

 Well, you know, that somebody in the room, when they announced this, when they first read this thing, was like, oh my God, guys, it's found on human skin.
+The wafer did turn into.

 Why am I the only one standing up, guys?

+One last thing about this story.
 If it sounds familiar, it's because it keeps fucking happening.

-As Hammond meta over at the Friendly Atheist blog pointed out, this exact situation happened in 2012.
+As Hammond Mehta over at the Friendly Atheist blog pointed out, this exact situation happened in 2012.
+And then again in 2015.

-And then again in 2015, the reddish mold is actually pretty common and putting fungus food in water makes fungus grow.
+The reddish mold is actually pretty common and putting fungus food in water makes fungus grow.
+So

-Nice to know that even when it comes to miracles, everything old is new again.
+yeah, nice to know that even when it comes to miracles, everything old is new again.

-That was pretty good.
+That was pretty funny.

-Or the sewer water.
+Or the sewer water

 Mary was crying sewage.
+Yeah.

-And in Freeze Preach news,
+And in free preach news,

 I don't know if you've heard, but free speech is under attack here in the UK right now.
+Turns out J.D.

 Vance, completely right about everything.

-And I'd fly over to America and tell them that to his face if I wouldn't be detained at the US border and held for an indeterminate amount of time for having said things Donald Trump dislikes.
+And I'd fly over to America and tell them that to his face if I wouldn't be detained at the U.S. border and held for an indeterminate amount of time for having said things Donald Trump dislikes.

 There's that.
+Well,

+you don't have to be a sissy about it, though, Marsh.
 They're going to strap you naked to a chair for what, a day at most.

 It's not like you have tattoos.
+But yeah, J.D.

-Or as the UK-based US-funded religious lobby group, Christian Concerned, put it, street preachers in legal battle to prevent council criminalizing Christianity.
+or as the uk based us funded religious lobby group christian concerned put it street preachers in legal battle to prevent council criminalizing christianity

 Right.